“Metabolites are intermediate products of cellular metabolism catalyzed by various enzymes that naturally occur within the cells.”

 What are Metabolites?

 Metabolites are the intermediate products produced during metabolism, catalyzed by various enzymes that occur naturally within cells.
 Eg., antibiotics, and pigments.
-The term metabolites is usually used for small molecules.
+The term metabolites are usually used for small molecules.
 The various functions of metabolites include; fuel, structure, signalling, catalytic activity, defence and interactions with other organisms.

 The metabolites are produced by plants, humans and microbes.